biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/math/mean.ahk' class='text-muted'>source</a>

-Computes the mean of the values in array.
+Computes the mean of the values in `array`.

 #### Arguments